ksator/automated_junos_show_commands_collection_with_appformix_saltstack/README.md

 - The Salt master generates a ZMQ messages to the event bus when a junos syslog message is received.
 The ZMQ message has a tag and data.
 The data structure is a dictionary, which contains information about the event.
 - The Salt reactor binds sls files to event tags.
 The reactor has a list of event tags to be matched, and each event tag has a list of reactor SLS files to be run.
 So these sls files define the SaltStack reactions.
 - The sls reactor file used in this content does the following: it parses the data from the ZMQ message to extract the network device name.
 It then ask to the proxy that manages the "faulty" Junos device to execute an sls file.
-- The sls file executed by the proxy minion collects junos show commands output and archive the collected data to a git server
+- The sls file executed by the proxy minion collects junos show commands output and archives the collected data to Github

 # Requirements:
 - Install appformix